The goal of the Houston County School District's Health-Related Services

 - All open, draining, or contagious skin areas (i.e. staph, ringworm, molluscum contagiosum) must be able to be contained by a bandage/covering.
 Please provide a note from the doctor releasing the student to return to school and to excuse the absence(s).

 - A child with scabies will be allowed to return to school the following day after the first treatment.

 - A child must not require narcotics to control pain during school hours post procedure or injury.

 - A child who tests positive for COVID is recommended to stay home for 5 calendar days from the start of symptoms.
 Before returning to school, the child should be fever free for 24 hours without medication and symptoms should be significantly improved.
 Masks are recommended for 10 days from the start of symptoms.

-Please send a parent or physician’s note to the homeroom teacher within three days of the absence; otherwise, the absence is unexcused and subject to the truancy regulations.
+Please send a parent or physician’s note to the homeroom teacher within five days of the absence; otherwise, the absence is unexcused and subject to the truancy regulations.